peteamiri/Tutorials/SalesForce/CertNote2.md

 4. Leads: A lead object is a person or a company that might be interested in your product or service.
 If the rep qualifies a lead and decides to pursue it, the lead is “converted,” which automatically transforms it into three objects: an account, a contact, and an opportunity.
 5. Accounts: The account object represents a company.
 You can create account records for prospects, customers, competitors, partners, or any other entities that makes sense for your business.
 An account record contains—or connects to—all information about your interactions with the company, such as in-progress and completed deals, your points of contact, and records of past interactions.
 6. Contacts: The contact object stores information about people who work at the companies represented by the account object.
 A contact record contains all relevant information about the person, such as phone numbers, title, role in a deal.
 When a rep converts a lead, the information in the lead is automatically transferred to the contact.
 As your engagement with a company widens and your reps meet more people, they can keep creating additional contacts associated with the corresponding account record
 7. Opportunities: The opportunity object contains the information for every deal you’re tracking, such as deal size and expected close date.
 The opportunity object is at the core of your sales process.
 To gain visibility into your pipeline, you need to make sure that your reps (usually opportunity owners) diligently track their deals and update the opportunity fields with accurate information.
 Opportunities can either be generated from lead conversion or may be entered directly by the sales team.
-As described earlier in this book, the structure of Salesforce requires account ownership to be established which sees inherited ownership of the opportunity.
+As described earlier in this book, the structure of SalesForce requires account ownership to be established which sees inherited ownership of the opportunity.
 Account ownership is usually the responsibility of the sales team.
 Opportunities are worked through a sales process using sales stages where the stage is advanced to the point where they are set as won/closed and become sales.
 Unless you use the product and pricebook objects, we recommend that your opportunity name contains account name, product, and price—for example, “Acme Inc.-Blue Series Router XT6800-$25,000.”
 If you do use the product object, put all products into a single opportunity.
-Salesforce Automation
+SalesForce Automation
 8. Activities: Activities consist of the tasks, events, calls, and emails that make it possible to track every customer interaction.
 Did you just have a phone conversation in which the customer agreed to certain terms and conditions of an in-progress deal?
 Click Log a Call on the opportunity record to document any agreements.
 Did a customer ask you to send some collateral?
 Log a task so that you won’t forget.
 9. Sales (Won Deals): Opportunity information should be logged in the organization’s financial system.
 Upon financial completion and acceptance of the deal (and perhaps delivery of the goods or service) the post-customer acquisition process is then enabled where the account and contact can be recognized as a customer.
 Customer Service and Support Automation